 Parent Teacher Conferences will be conducted in the fall for all families.
+Parents will have the option of either face-to-face or virtual conferences.
 Conferences with teachers will be held at other times at the request of the parent or teacher.